 The political impasse threatens the livelihood of millions across the region

 An estimated 3.7 million people rely on the South China Sea fisheries for their livelihoods, although given the prevalence of illegal fishing and the informal workforce, this figure is likely an extreme underestimate (in Malaysia, for example, only a third of small-scale fishers are licensed).

-In 2010, the Food and Agriculture Organisation of the United Nations (FAO) estimated that to ensure sustainable fishing in the South China Sea, there would have to be a 50-60% reduction of fishing activities.
+In 2010, the Food and Agriculture Organisation of the United Nations (FAO) estimated that a 50-60% reduction in fishing activities was nescessary to ensure sustainable fishing in the South China Sea.
 Given the annual increase in fishing efforts, the necessary reduction to preserve future fish stocks is now likely to be far higher.

 What would a solution look like?

 Breaking the political impasse to protect the fragile ecosystems in the South China Sea should be a priority.
-However, the latest effort to break the deadlock, the negotiation of a Code of Conduct (COC) on the South China Sea, is unlikely to offer much solace to environmentalists.
+However, the negotiation of a Code of Conduct (COC) on the South China Sea, the latest effort to break the deadlock, is unlikely to offer much solace to environmentalists.